empowering studios with ubl

 Considering the scope and timeline of Straightface’s projects often fluctuate, on demand NUKE licensing has also relieved some of the pressure in anticipating needs throughout the year.
 “The NUKE render capacity that we need varies per project; one day we may not need to use NUKE at all, but the next we may need it extensively.
 Now we can easily scale up and down as needed without a big commitment.
 Previously, if our system couldn’t finish a project on time, we’d have to consider purchasing another permanent license.
 Now we can use our money more wisely by investing only in what we need,” Greenwalt added.

 “More frequent NUKE revisions help us validate where we’re going and avoid costly last minute surprises”

-Since on demand hours are easily purchased via Thinkbox’s Marketplace for User Based Licensing, scaling is simple for Straightface.
+Since on demand hours are easily purchased via Thinkbox’s Marketplace for Usage Based Licensing, scaling is simple for Straightface.
 “The Thinkbox Marketplace is easy to navigate and use.
 It’s also immediate so that you don’t have to deal with complex invoices or wait on a company’s sales team to respond; you just drop the hours into your cart, check out and they’re ready to render.
 It doesn’t make sense for us to switch to usage-based licensing for all our tools, but the benefits of NUKE on demand are obvious,” he concluded.